RedHatQE/rhui3-automation/tests/README.md

 Usage
 --------
 You can include the test stage in a RHUI 3 deployment by providing the address of your test instance in the `[TEST]` section and the address of your client instances in the `[CLI]` and `[ATOMIC_CLI]` sections of the `hosts.cfg` file.
 Alternatively, you can install and run the tests at any time after a RHUI 3 deployment by adding (or uncommenting) the `[TEST]`section and running `ansible-playbook` again.
-Either way, the `ansible-playbook` command line must contain the `--extra-vars` switch with the required ZIP file as a parameter of the `extra-files` option and also the required credentials file as a parameter of the `rhaccount` option.
+Either way, the `ansible-playbook` command line must contain the `--extra-vars` switch with the required ZIP file as a parameter of the `extra-files` option, the required credentials file as a parameter of the `rhaccount` option, and the `tests` variable with `all`, `client`, or a test name as its parameter; the test name is the part of the file name in the `rhui3_tests` directory between `test` and the extension.
 If the credentials file is encrypted, you will have to either provide the encryption password interactively or store it in a separate file (however, if someone reads that file, they will be able to read your Red Hat credentials, too, so be careful where you store the file).

 To install _and run the whole test suite_ as part of the initial deployment or after a completed deployment, use either the following command if you would like to enter the encryption password by hand:

-`ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --extra-vars "rhui_iso=~/Path/To/Your/RHUI.iso extra_files=~/Path/To/Your/file.zip rhaccount=~/Path/To/rhaccount.sh" --ask-vault-pass`
+`ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --extra-vars "rhui_iso=~/Path/To/Your/RHUI.iso extra_files=~/Path/To/Your/file.zip rhaccount=~/Path/To/rhaccount.sh tests=all" --ask-vault-pass`

-Or the following command if you have stored the encryption password in a separate file:
+Or the following command if you have stored the encryption password in a separate file and you only want to run the client tests:

-`ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --extra-vars "rhui_iso=~/Path/To/Your/RHUI.iso extra_files=~/Path/To/Your/file.zip rhaccount=~/Path/To/rhaccount.sh" --vault-password-file ~/Path/To/The/File/With/The/password`
+`ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --extra-vars "rhui_iso=~/Path/To/Your/RHUI.iso extra_files=~/Path/To/Your/file.zip rhaccount=~/Path/To/rhaccount.sh tests=client" --vault-password-file ~/Path/To/The/File/With/The/password`

 Beware, regardless of the command you use, the credentials file will be stored on the RHUA node, _unencrypted_, as `/tmp/extra_rhui_files/rhaccount.sh`.

 Provide any other optional variables described in the RHUI deployment Readme as needed.

 Note that it can take a few hours for all the test cases to run.
-If you only want to install the test machine, add `--skip-tags run_tests` on the command line.
+If you only want to install the test machine, do not use the `tests` parameter among the extra variables on the command line.

-The test cases will be installed in the `/usr/share/rhui3_tests_lib/rhui3_tests/` directory and the libraries in the `/usr/lib/python*/site-packages/rhui3_tests_lib/` directory on the TEST machine.
-The output of the tests will be stored in `/tmp/rhui3test.log` on the TEST machine.
+The test cases will be installed in the `/usr/share/rhui3_tests_lib/rhui3_tests/` directory and the libraries in the `/usr/lib/pythonVERSION/site-packages/rhui3_tests_lib/` directory on the TEST machine.
+The output of the tests will be stored in a local report file, which will also be available on the web.
+The file name and the URL will be printed by Ansible.

-If you now want to run the whole test suite, or if you want to run it again, you have two options.
+If you now want to run the tests, or if you want to run them again, you have two options.
 Either use _Ansible_ again as follows:

-`ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --tags run_tests`
+`ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --tags run_tests --extra-vars tests=all`

-Or log in to the TEST machine, become root, and use _nose_ as follows:
+Or log in to the TEST machine, become root, and run:

-`nosetests -vs /usr/share/rhui3_tests_lib/rhui3-tests`

-To run only a single test case, or a subset of the available test cases, specify the test case(s) as the corresponding `test_XYZ.py` file name(s) on the `nosetests -vs` command line instead of the directory containing all the test cases.
-For example:

-`nosetests -vs /usr/share/rhui3_tests_lib/rhui3-tests/test_client_management.py`
+`rhuitests all`

+Alternatively, you can run only the client tests while logged in to the system:

+`rhuitests client`

+Lastly, to run only a single test case, e.g. `test_XYZ.py`:

+`rhuitests XYZ`